 Then of course came Coronavirus affecting everyone.
 Auctions could be held but online only, click and collect service became the norm, viewing by video calls, sorting, listing and selling in seclusion.
 On auction days the Saleroom was empty except for the few essential staff needed.
 Masks, bubbles, social distancing, lockdowns brought high streets and businesses to a standstill but the business had to go on, some events and situations cannot wait.
 During this period Spicer's Auctioneers managed to quietly move in to the new premises, host Zoom interviews to recruit new staff, use more social media and newspaper advertising and almost overnight began selling from the Waterways Saleroom in Goole whilst getting to know their new community and fantastic surroundings.

 All of the auctions are hosted online and selling across three platforms with over 80% of the lots offered being bought by internet buyers, with the Collectors auction this can rise to 75%, the internet bidders are also very strong underbidders and this has resulted in a significant lift in the average prices achieved and a drop in the number of unsold lots.
 In 2016 the average lot value in a Home Furnishing auction was £25, today it is in the region of £120/150 and the selling rate is regularly now over 90%.

-The thrice yearly Classic Car & Motorcycle auctions generate interesting entries coming from across England, Wales and Scotland.
+The thrice yearly Classic and Vintage Car & Motorcycle auctions generate interesting entries coming from across England, Wales and Scotland.
 We have become the largest Classic Motorcycle auctioneer in the North of England and have the record, at £48,500, for the most expensive motorcycle sold at auction in the North.

 Meet the Saleroom Team